LasmGratel/LambdaScript/doc/Develop.md

 GC
 `luaC_newobj' doesn't have a offset field (which in lua is only used in LX).

+Stream
+Reader function doesn't receive ls_State pointer (which is in most cases useless).

 todos
 -----
-Do gc in memory allocation functions.
+* Do gc in memory allocation functions.
-Finish `ls_close'.
+* Finish `ls_close'.
+* THROW, ls_throw
+* String pool for short string reuse